randy3k/UnitTesting-example/README.md

 Preparation
 ---
 1. Before to test anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control or clone it from [source](https://github.com/randy3k/UnitTesting).
 2. You also have to know how to write unittest testcases.
+TestCases should be placed in `test*.py` under the directory `tests`.
-Make sure you read the correct correspondence.
-ST2 developers should read [this](http://docs.python.org/2.6/library/unittest.html) and ST3 developers should read [this](http://docs.python.org/3.3/library/unittest.html).
-This is specially important if your sublime package supports both ST2 and ST3.
-You may also want to look that the file [test.py](https://github.com/randy3k/UnitTesting-example/blob/master/tests/test.py) under the `tests` directory for the minimal example.
+    - ST2 developers should read [this](http://docs.python.org/2.6/library/unittest.html)
+    - ST3 developers should read [this](http://docs.python.org/3.3/library/unittest.html).
+    - This is specially important if your sublime package supports both ST2 and ST3.
+    - You may also want to look that the file [test.py](https://github.com/randy3k/UnitTesting-example/blob/master/tests/test.py) under the `tests` directory for the minimal example.

 3. Your package!
 In our case, it is [helloworld.py](https://github.com/randy3k/UnitTesting-example/blob/master/helloworld.py)